My Sushi Making Experience: Don’t Just Eat Japan’s Most Iconic Dish, Make It!

 Choosing the Right Sushi Making Experience

-The first thing we found is that “sushi making” means different things depending on where you book.
+The first thing I found is that “sushi making” means different things depending on where you book.
 The location usually dictates the focus and style of the class.
 If you are interested in exploring other Japanese dishes, you can also check out our full guide to cooking classes in Japan.

 The Market Style